OHIF/Viewers/platform/docs/docs/platform/managers/service.md

 and the implementation of `ToolBarService` lies in the same folder at `./ToolbarSerivce.js`.

-> Note, the create method is critical for any custom service that you write and
+> Note: The create method is critical for any custom service that you write and
 > want to add to the list of services

+> Note: For typescript definitions, the service type should be exported
+> as part of the Types export on the module.
+This is recommended going forward
+> and existing services will be migrated.
+As well, the capitalization of the
+> name should be lower camel case, with the type being upper camel case.
+In
+> the above example, the service instance should be `toolBarService` with the
+> class being `ToolBarService`.

 ## Accessing Services